abrierley0/incompressible_repo/README.md

 6th April 2025

 Welcome.
-This is a repository for studying incompressible flow models.
+This is a repository for studying incompressible flow solvers.